-Joe Biden has referred to himself as being “the poorest man in Congress.”
+Despite Joe Biden's net worth, he has referred to himself as being “the poorest man in Congress.”
 He worked to put himself through high school and college.
 For his entire tenure in the Senate, he commuted 90 minutes each way daily via Amtrak from his home outside Wilmington to Washington, D.C.
 His sources of income were his Senate salary (that started at $42,500 per year) and that of his second wife, Jill, whom he married in 1977.
 She was an English professor at a local community college.

 The Bidens built a home in Wilmington in 1998, but refinanced it multiple times and used the equity over the years as needs arose.
 When their eldest son Beau fell ill with brain cancer in 2015, they nearly sold the home to use the money to help pay Beau’s expenses.

 No. He has always worked in government.
 While their Financial Disclosure Statements indicate that the Bidens are by no means poor, they have carried considerable debt.
 When Joe Biden resigned from the Senate in 2009 to become Barack Obama’s Vice-President, he earned nearly $170,000 per year.
 His salary increased to approximately $230,000 annually for his eight years as Vice-President.